TestData and StratData are specialized variations of the Data section.

 |

-during each test, for one bar of all stocks at the start of each test date
+during each test, for each stock, at the end of each test date

 |